 A category is usually defined by at least two attributes.
 A category shares one attribute with a larger class; another attribute is peculiar to the defined category.
-This way of organizing knowledge by genus proximum and differentia specifica is an oldfashioned one formalized by Aristotle.
+This way of organizing knowledge by genus proximum and differentia specifica is an old-fashioned one formalized by Aristotle.
 This was once the only standard qualifying as scientific, and is still a cornerstone in any "analysis" as described above.
 Systems thinking adds distinctions between wholes and elements.

 The concept of "system" became established in science in the twentieth century; its philosophy and their enemies have been presented by C West Churchman (1979).
 It is central in medicine and production engineering.
-It is used rather loosely in most social science, simply signaling that some elements are inter-connected.
-See page 4: 96.
+It is used rather loosely in most social science, often simply signaling that some elements are interconnected.